Don't Tell Mom the Babysitter's Dead (2024 film)

 Don't Tell Mom the Babysitter's Dead is a 2024 American coming-of-age black comedy film and remake of the 1991 film.
 It was directed by Wade Allain-Marcus, written by Chuck Hayward and stars Simone Joy Jones, Ms. Pat, Jermaine Fowler, June Squibb, and Nicole Richie while Joanna Cassidy, Keith Coogan, and Danielle Harris from the original film also appear.

-It tells the story of a teenage girl who takes care of her siblings after their strict babysitter dies in her sleep while their mother is away and gets a job at a fashion company to make ends meet.
+The plot revolves around teenager Tanya who has to take care of her siblings after their elderly babysitter dies while their mother is away.
+To make ends meet, she gets a job at a fashion company.

-The film was released in the United States on April 12, 2024.
+It was released in the United States on April 12, 2024.